 Olivia has recently received her Bachelor of Arts in English Literature and has currently begun an After-Degree in Elementary Education.
 She is ecstatic for this upcoming dance season to learn and grow with her students in an environment she herself grew up in and holds close to her heart!

-This is Alyssa’s second year teaching with the Edmonton Community Dance centre.
+This is Alyssa’s third year teaching with the Edmonton Community Dance.
 She is elated to share her deep love of dance with her students and grow as a teacher and choreographer.
 Her love of dance began at age four when she walked into her first ballet class and has grown exponentially throughout her 14 years of competitive training.
 Throughout her dance career, Alyssa has had opportunities to study multiple styles outside of the traditional tap, jazz and ballet offered in most studios.
-West African, Bollywood and street jazz are among her favorite.
+West African, Bollywood and street jazz are among her favourite.

-Miss Alyssa is in her third year of the Recreation Sport and Tourism program at the University of Alberta and plans to spend her days as a university graduate program planning on cruise ships.
+Miss Alyssa is in her fourth year of the Recreation Sport and Tourism program at the University of Alberta and plans to spend her days as a university graduate program planning on cruise ships.
 Miss Alyssa is eager to begin this dance season and meet all her wonderful students!